ANZ Pension, Selçuk, near Ephesus, Turkey

 • Lots of businesses, smaller theatres, and more.

 Lysimachus was killed in 281 BC, leading to the town being absorbed into the Seleucid Empire.
-Then Ptolomy III, descendent of Alexander's general who seized control of Egypt, came along the coast of Asia Minor seizing land.
+Then Ptolomy III, descendant of Alexander's general who seized control of Egypt, came along the coast of Asia Minor seizing land.
 Ephesus was ruled from Egypt 263-197 BC.

 The Battle of Magnesia in 190 BC gave control to the kingdom of Pergamun, from which it passed to Roman control around 100 BC.